 - Hot water relaxes the body and better prepares us for falling asleep.
 When a tense body enters a warm bath, the hot water increases the body temperature and relaxes the muscles.
 Relaxing the muscles not only soothes us physically, but also mentally, and many of us need that peace of mind at the end of the day.

-- Skin – Drinking hot water helps to repair the skin cells that increase the elasticity of our skin thus helping in damaged skin to become smoother.
+- Skin – Drinking hot water helps to repair the skin cells that increase the elasticity of our skin.
+This helps in damaged skin to become smoother.
 It also deep cleanses our body and eliminates the root causes of acne-related infections.

 - Circulation – Drinking hot water enhances our blood circulation, which is important for proper muscle and nerve activity.
 In addition, it keeps our nervous system healthy by breaking down the fat deposits around it.